The Rise of Superbugs

 Antibiotic Resistant Bacteria

 It started with the sniffles.
 I was feeling tired, my throat was scratchy and I had a runny nose.
-I suspected it was the first symptoms of a cold.
+I suspected it was the first symptom of a cold.
 Because I work closely with people all day, I had to cancel my appointments, move my clients and try to get better.

 That's when a friend said, "I have an extra Z-Pak, why don't I bring it over for you?"
 A Z-Pak is a powerful dose of antibiotics called Azithromycin or Zithromax.
 Take three pills over three days and the bad bacteria are destroyed.
 "Go ahead," my friend said, "it can't hurt."